Key Takeaways for Students

 Career: Software Developer

 The Bachelor’s Degree in Software Engineering (B. SE.) stands as one of the best degrees to get.
 It will teach students how to design software from the ground up and make sure it works before it’s sent to the customer or put into use.
 A student also has to learn about computer architecture, designing databases, how to build the software to work on the intended operating system.
 They learn about the operating system itself and learn calculus and algebra.
-The degree is heavy in maths due to the fact that computer software developers rely on mathematical concepts to work within the operating system and computer hardware.
+The degree is heavy in math since computer programming is built on mathematical concepts.

 Computer systems are here to stay and professionals in software development have a solid future in front of them.
 There will always be a demand for software as computer hardware architecture advances and changes, which offers a lot of future earning potential.
 Existing software needs to undergo changes to keep up with new hardware changes and new software will be in demand to utilize the new hardware.